-It is often too easy with social media for our teens to make contact.
+It is often too easy for our teens to make contact using social media.
 It is important parents are willing to have open conversations with their children about their biological family and even have contact if appropriate.
 This way our teens are not searching alone for their biological family, but we are supporting and processing this longing to know their family together.

 The process can take time.
 It depends a lot on what child you’re equipped to parent as well.
 The more open you are in the age range of children, the behaviors you can parent through, and the needs of children who have experienced neglect, abuse, and other trauma, the more likely we are to match you to a waiting child.

-The Department of Child Safety Specialist ultimately decides which family is selected to adopt a child.
+The Department of Child Safety Specialist ultimately decides which family is selected for adopting an older child.
 They are looking for which family can best meet the child’s emotional, social, physical, intellectual, safety, and mental health needs.